FrancisMengx/OSProject/doc/README.txt

 Francis Meng, Noah Miller, Tianyu Liu
 Group 1-H

-Current Iteration: Milestone 2;
+Current Iteration: Milestone 5;

 Instructions:
-  Build:     there is a Makefile in the milestone repository.
+  Build:     There is a Makefile in the milestone repository.
 Type in command make will compile the project
              the compilation is controled by the shell script: compileOS.sh.
 So in the future if we want to change the way we are compiling our program, we can change the compile.sh file;